Paul Beesley

 Paul Beesley (born 21 July 1965) is an English former footballer who played primarily as a centre back.

 He began his career at Wigan Athletic in September 1984, before he was sold on to Leyton Orient for £175,000 in October 1989.
-He joined Sheffield United for £300,000 in July 1990, and was voted Player of the Year at the Premier League club in 1993.
-He was sold to Leeds United in August 1995 for a £250,000 fee, before moving on to Manchester City in February 1997 for £500,000.
-He had brief loan spells at Port Vale and West Bromwich Albion, before he was allowed to join Port Vale permanently in July 1999.
-He joined Chester City in the Conference in July 2000, and was voted the club's Player of the Season, before he signed with Stalybridge Celtic in October 2001.
+He joined Sheffield United for £300,000 in July 1990 and was voted Player of the Year at the Premier League club in 1993.
+He was sold to Leeds United in August 1995 for a £250,000 fee before moving on to Manchester City in February 1997 for £500,000.
+He had brief loan spells at Port Vale and West Bromwich Albion before he was allowed to join Port Vale permanently in July 1999.
+He joined Chester City in the Conference in July 2000.
+He was voted the club's Player of the Season before he signed with Stalybridge Celtic in October 2001.
 He later finished his career in Northern Ireland with Ballymena United.
 He later coached at Notts County and Leeds United.

 Career

 Wigan Athletic and Leyton Orient

 Beesley joined Wigan Athletic in September 1984, where he would spend five seasons playing in the then Third Division.
 He played 185 games in all competitions in five years at Springfield Park, before joining Leyton Orient for £175,000 in October 1989.
-A first team regular Beesley played 35 league and cup games at Brisbane Road in 1989–90, helping Orient to finish comfortably in mid-table in the Third Division under Frank Clark.
+A first-team regular, Beesley played 35 league and cup games at Brisbane Road in 1989–90, helping Orient to finish comfortably in mid-table in the Third Division under Frank Clark.

 Sheffield United

 Beesley was sold to Sheffield United for £300,000 in July 1990, at the time the highest fee paid for a player by the Blades.
-A regular in the first team he was instrumental in keeping United in the First Division in 1990–91 after their promotion from the Second Division the previous year.
+A regular in the first-team he was instrumental in keeping United in the First Division in 1990–91 after their promotion from the Second Division the previous year.
 He played 49 times in 1992–93 as the club finished 14th in the inaugural season of Premier League football and reached the semi-finals of the FA Cup.
 A dependable player he was popular with the fans and was voted Player of the Year in 1993.

 Now no longer an automatic choice at centre back he was instead often asked to fill in at left back as the Blades struggled unsuccessfully against relegation the following season, and failed to make an immediate return in 1994–95.
 He eventually left Bramall Lane having made a total of 195 league and cup appearances in five seasons.

 Leeds United

 It came as some surprise when Beesley was sold to Leeds United in August 1995 for a £250,000 fee.
 He was used mainly as a back-up player by manager Howard Wilkinson during his time at Elland Road, starting just 19 top-flight games in close to two seasons at the club.
-Unable to dislodge either Lucas Radebe or David Wetherall, new boss George Graham looked to offloaded Beesley in 1996–97.
+Unable to dislodge either Lucas Radebe or David Wetherall, new boss George Graham looked to offload Beesley in 1996–97.